-All of the analyses in the chapter sections Patients Characteristics across Datasets, Comparison of CKD Prevalence across Datasets, and Longitudinal Change in CKD Status and Outcomes, Based on Diagnosis Codes, include point prevalent patients who survived all of the reported year (2015 for most of the figures and tables) and who did not have or develop ESRD during the reported year.
+All of the analyses in the Volume 1, Chapter 2 sections, Patients Characteristics across Datasets, Comparison of CKD Prevalence across Datasets, and Longitudinal Change in CKD Status and Outcomes, Based on Diagnosis Codes, include point prevalent patients who survived all of the reported year (2016 for most of the figures and tables) and who did not have or develop ESRD during the reported year.
 Medicare analyses also required the beneficiary to be continuously enrolled in Medicare Parts A and B in the reported year, not enrolled in a Medicare Advantage plan (Part C), and aged 65 or older as of January 1 of the reported year.
-Optum Clinformatics[TM] analyses additionally required the plan member to be enrolled for the entire reported year.
-The age range of members varied by table, with Tables 2.1 and 2.4 including all ages and the remaining tables and figures including adults aged 22 to 64.
-The sections Laboratory Testing of Patients with and Without CKD and Table 2.6 of Visits with a Physician after CKD Diagnosis include patients meeting the restrictions described above, for a one-year entry period (year one) before the reported year (year two) and on January 1 of year two.
+Optum ClinformaticsTM analyses additionally required the plan member to be enrolled for the entire reported year.
+The sections, Laboratory Testing of Patients with and without CKD and Physician Visits after a CKD Diagnosis include patients meeting the restrictions described above, for a one-year entry period (year one) before the reported year (year two) and on January 1 of year two.
 Patients were then censored in the analysis if they died, developed ESRD, switched to a Medicare Advantage plan (Part C), or disenrolled from Parts A and B during year two.

-Table 2.1 presents demographic and comorbidity characteristics of individuals in the Medicare 5% sample (aged 65 and older), the Optum Clinformatics[TM] dataset (all ages), and the VHA (all ages).
+Table 2.1 presents demographic and comorbidity characteristics of individuals in the Medicare 5% sample (aged 65 and older), the Optum Clinformatics[TM] dataset (aged 22 and older), and the VHA (aged 22 and older).
 Comorbidities included diabetes mellitus (DM), hypertension (HTN), and cardiovascular disease (CVD).
 CVD was defined as the presence of any of the following comorbidities: cerebrovascular accident, peripheral vascular disease, coronary artery disease (formerly called atherosclerotic heart disease), heart failure, dysrhythmia, or other cardiac comorbidities.
 Each comorbidity was defined by at least one inpatient or two outpatient medical claims during the reported year.
 Refer to the Identification of Major Comorbidities section of this chapter for the complete methodology used to identify these comorbidities, and Tables 10.3 and 10.4 for a list of ICD-9-CM and ICD-10-CM codes used.

 Table 2.2 presents the prevalence of coded CKD, DM, and CVD in the fee-for-service, age-eligible Medicare population, and patients aged 22 to 64 in the Optum Clinformatics[TM] and VHA datasets.
-Panel a shows the sample counts and percent of all patients with the condition, for each condition separately.
-Panel b shows the interaction between all three conditions, identifying those with all combinations of the conditions, plus the number and percentage who had at least one or at least two comorbidities.
+Table 2.2.a shows the sample counts and percent of all patients with the condition, for each condition separately.
+Table 2.2.b shows the interaction between all three conditions, identifying those with all combinations of the conditions, plus the number and percentage who had at least one or at least two comorbidities.

 Table 2.3 shows a comparison of the percent of patients with CKD by demographic characteristics, in different datasets.
-The survey-based NHANES data (see the section Chapter 1: CKD in the General Population in this chapter for methods), include the 2011-2014 survey years and are restricted to participants aged 65 or older.
+The survey-based NHANES data (see the Data Sources section on NHANES in this chapter for methods) include the 2013-2016 survey years and are restricted to participants aged 65 or older.
 CKD is determined by eGFR<60 ml/min/1.73m2.
-In the claim-based datasets of Optum Clinformatics[TM] (2015) and the Medicare 5% sample (2015), CKD is determined by ICD-9-CM or ICD-10-CM diagnosis codes.
-In the claim and labbased VHA dataset (2105) patients are considered to have CKD via either a diagnosis or eGFR<60 ml/min/1.73m2, as determined by routine blood testing for serum creatinine.
+In the claims-based datasets of Optum Clinformatics[TM] (2016) and the Medicare 5% sample (2016), CKD is determined by ICD-9-CM or ICD-10-CM diagnosis codes.
+In the claims- and lab-based VHA dataset (2016) patients are considered to have CKD via either a diagnosis or eGFR<60 ml/min/1.73m2, as determined by routine blood testing for serum creatinine.